In this blog post, I’ll be comparing Podia and Kajabi.

 First about Kajabi:

-Both Kajabi and Podia have easy to use course players.
-Students can navigation through all the lessons, access comments area, and see their progress.
+With both students can navigation through all the lessons, access comments area, and see their progress.

 In Podia,you can’t customize the course player.
-You have no control over how the course player should look, and there is no way to custom brand it.
+You have no control over how the course player should look, and also there is no way to custom brand it.

-Winner:Kajabi.
+Winner: Kajabi.
 It has better course player customization.
 Also, in Kajabi, you can restrict the users from participating in the comments by muting them.

 Assessments (quizzes/certificates/surveys)

 Kajabi supports assessments, allowing you to create questionnaires and surveys to collect student feedback.
+You also set the passing grade and automate assessment completion.

-You can add automations (like you can see in the screenshot above) for the trigger “When the assessment is completed” you can send an email notification to students with a link to view their results.
+Also with this, you can add automations (like you can see in the screenshot above) for the trigger “When the assessment is completed” you can send an email notification to students with a link to view their results.

-In contrast, Podia only supports quizzes to assess student progress.
-You can add as many questions as you want to the quizzes, but you can’t grade them or automate quiz completion.
+You can add as many questions as you want to the quizzes, but in Podia you can’t grade them or automate quiz completion.
 You can view quiz scores under course progress.

 Analytics and reporting 📈